Guide to Buying a Second Home in the UK

 Budgeting for a second home is different from your primary residence.
 Some things to consider:

-• Mortgage: A mortgage for a second home usually requires a higher deposit, often around 25-40%.
+- Mortgage: A mortgage for a second home usually requires a higher deposit, often around 25-40%.
 Lenders consider second homes riskier.
-You will need to prove you can cover both mortgages if your primary income is affected.
+You need to prove that you can cover both mortgages if your primary income is affected.

-• Capital Gains Tax (CGT): Selling a second home might incur CGT if it's increased in value.
+- Capital Gains Tax (CGT): Selling a second home might incur CGT if it has increased in value.

 2. Location of the property